MaxwellJia/rental_app/items/report.md

 *Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

+**1**
+**Parser and Grammar:**

+- It's an Android app adapter for displaying house listings.
+The data displayed in the RecyclerView driven by the data provided in the `houseList`.

+**Design Patterns:**

+- **Adapter Design Pattern:** The code implements the Adapter design pattern, which is a structural pattern commonly used in Android development for efficiently binding data to UI components.
+It allows the RecyclerView to work with the data source (`houseList`) and efficiently populate the UI views.(https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/HouseAdapter.java)

+**Technical Decisions:**

+- **Data Binding:** The code uses data binding to connect the data from the `houseList` to the UI elements in the RecyclerView.
+This decision helps maintain a clean separation of data and UI components.

+- **Random Image Selection:** It uses a random image selection from an array of image resources.
+This provides a variety of visuals for each house listing, making the app more visually appealing.
+The use of randomization enhances the user experience.

+- **Serializable Data Transfer:** To pass data between activities, the code utilizes the `Serializable` interface.
+While this method works for small data objects, it may not be the most efficient option for larger datasets or complex data structures.

+- **Event Handling:** It sets an `OnClickListener` for each item in the RecyclerView.
+When a user clicks on a house listing, it starts a new activity, `House_Detail_Page`, and passes data related to the selected house along with the random image resource ID (`imageid`).
+This event handling allows users to view detailed information about a specific house.

 <hr>

 ### Data Structures